VishGov/brewery-client/README.md

-# Brewery Client that will interact with beer-brewery microservice
+# Brewery Client
+Spring microservice that will interact with beer-brewery microservice